Skip to content

 The newsletter will be sent out fortnightly.
 We will have a well maintained website that will keep you informed of dates and school events.

-How many children are in the Reception class?
 There will be one class in our Reception cohorts with 30 places.
 This is the legal maximum class size for children aged 4-7 (Reception to Year 2).
-We generally have a full time Learning support assistant in each class.
+We generally have a full time Learning support assistant in each class within the reception classes.
 After Reception, teaching assistants are placed according to the additional needs within the classroom.

 Sires Hill Primary Academy will open initially with 30 children in Reception.
 Eventually the school will be two form entry.

 My child is not yet completely toilet trained, is this a problem?
-Staff will help your child to become more independent in this area.

-Do you have a catchment area?
 No, there is no set area.
 However, children are allocated places strictly following our admission policy.
 The first children to be allocated are those that are 'cared for by the Local Authority' and children with an EHCP where the school has already been named.
 The second group to be allocated are children of staff who have worked at the school for more than 2 years, then siblings and then by distance.

-When will we find out if we have been allocated a place?
-16th April 2024.
+16th April 2026.
 We will be in touch with you shortly after this to start the transition work.

-When do I need to decide?
-You need to make sure that you have made your choice by the first deadline of 15th January 2024 using the county council website page.
+You need to make sure that you have made your choice by the first deadline of 15th January 2026 using the county council website page.

-Be Kind, Be Brilliant
+Be Kind, Be Brilliant imageBe Kind, Be BrilliantBe Kind, Be Brilliant image